 Margaret Cai is a Chemical Engineering and Biochemistry Major.
-She is graduating next year in the Spring of 2022.
+She is graduating in the Class of 2022.

 Why did you decide to study Chemical Engineering and Biochemistry at Northeastern?

 “I’ve always been very interested in biology and chemistry.
 When I was younger, I read books about diseases just because I found them fascinating.
 I chose Northeastern because it is a relatively large school in a city that I’ve always wanted to go to as a kid growing up in New Hampshire.

 Originally, I considered pursuing a degree in Chemical Engineering, but I imagined It as a

 traditional oil and gas industry which is not what I wanted to pursue in my scholastic or professional career.
 Alternatively, I came to Northeastern as a Biochemistry major and as I started taking classes for my Biochemistry major, I realized there were many problem-solving aspects that I thought could be strengthened as a Chemical Engineering major.
 I had been advised in high school that chemical engineering was practical for industry research and this thought process ultimately led me to pursue a combined major because I could pursue both large-scale engineering and small-scale scientific research.
 I was always interested in biotech pharmaceuticals so I believed that the combined Biochemistry and Chemical Engineering major offered a broader prospective of how to scale out biotech processes, therapeutics, and other molecules that help patients.”

 You recently received the Joel Goldenberg Memorial Scholarship.
 How do you feel about this award recognizing your academic achievements?